 Aren’t these the cutest patriotic yarn ball lights you have ever seen?
 These were so simple and pretty quick to make.
-I will admit, it is a little messy, but with proper set-up you won’t have any problems.
-I love Patriotic holidays.
+It is a little messy, but with proper set-up you won’t have any problems.
+Patriotic holidays are one of my most favorite to celebrate.
 I am so thankful for the freedom that we have in this country.
 I am thankful for all those that have served and continue to serve our great country.
 Also, I love the fact that patriotic decorations go along with my shabby, vintage, farm decor.
 I am going to give you a step-by-step tutorial on how I made these patriotic yarn ball lights that will look so cute inside or outside.

 Items Needed for Patriotic Yarn Ball Lights:

 String of lights

 Step One: Blow up balloons to the size that you would like the yarn balls to be.
 I made mine about the size of a medium to large orange.
 For the 100 light strand size, I made 4 red, 4 white, and 4 blue balls.

 Step Two: Cut each yarn color 4 times to however thick you would like the balls to be.
 If you didn’t cut enough, you can just add more yarn to it with no problem.